wavesoft/three-bundles/doc/BinaryBundleFormat.md

 # Binary Bundle Format

-The binary bundle is a compacted representation of javascript objects, specially optimised for minimising the space THREE.js objects occupy.
+The binary bundle is a compacted representation of javascript objects, further optimised for minimising the space THREE.js objects occupy.
 In addition, it offers a symbol import/export functionality for sharing resources among different bundles.

-The data int he file are organised in primitives, each one being one of the following:
+The data in a `.3BD` file are organised in _Primitives_, each one being one of the following:

 * `undefined`
 * `null`